kishoreyekkanti/markettrade/README.md

 JSON can take the format of
 {"userId": "134256", "currencyFrom": "EUR", "currencyTo": "GBP", "amountSell": 1000, "amountBuy": 747.10, "rate": 0.7471, "timePlaced" : "14-JAN-15 10:27:44", "originatingCountry" : "FR"}

+Used Bluebird as a promise based framework.
+Haven't introduced cluster or forever as it is a small poc.

 UI is rendered by using c3.js a wrapper on d3.js to generate some charts.
 Following are different graphs generated after processing above data.